VirtualBrainLab/vbl-docs/source/ephys_link/development.md

 1. Be a collaborator to the Ephys Link PyPI project
 2. Update the `version` number in `pyproject.toml`
-3. (Optional) Locally test the package by running `pip install -e .` in the root directory
-4. Ensure build tools are installed: `pip install build twine`
+3. Install development dependencies: `pip install .[dev]`
-5. Build the package: `python -m build`
+4. Build the package: `python -m build`
-6. Check the build integrity: `twine check dist/*`
+5. Check the build integrity: `twine check dist/*`
-7. Test upload to the test PyPI
+6. Test upload to the test PyPI
    server: `twine upload --repository testpypi dist/*`
-8. Upload to the PyPI server: `twine upload dist/*`
+7. Upload to the PyPI server: `twine upload dist/*`

 ## Developing a client application

-Ephys Link can be interfaced with any WebSocket client or used directly as a python library.
+Ephys Link can be interfaced with any Socket.IO client or used directly as a python library.
 The following is information that can be helpful for developers looking to build client applications that utilize Ephys Link.